chpxu/vscode-firefox-quantum-themes/README.md

 ## Theme Suggestions

 - Have Colourised Bracket pairs enabled.
-  - Don't theme it to the same colours as this theme, most colours should work well
+  - Don't theme it to the same colours as this theme, most colours should work well.
-  - Brackets will be much clearer
+  - Brackets will be much clearer.
-- Enable font ligatures if you have a font which supports them
+- Enable font ligatures if you have a font which supports them.

 ## Contribution